sofathitesh/doconce/doc/demos/manual/manual.rst

         "url":"manual.do.txt"

 All these constructions result in the link `<manual.do.txt>`_.

-To make the URL itself appear as link name, put an "URL", URL, or the lower case version, before the text of the URL enclosed in double quotes::
+To make a general URL itself appear as link name, put an "URL", URL, or the lower case version, before the URL address enclosed in double quotes::